-The GNOME Online Accounts (GOA) are used for setting personal network accounts which are then automatically integrated with the GNOME Desktop and applications.
-The user can add their online accounts, such as Google, Facebook, Flickr, ownCloud, etc. via the Online Accounts application.
+The GNOME Online Accounts (GOA) are used for integrating personal network accounts with the GNOME Desktop and applications.
+The user can add their online accounts, such as Google, Facebook, Flickr, ownCloud, and others using the Online Accounts application.

 As a system administrator, you can: